NCAlgebra/NC/DOCUMENTATION/NCTeX/NCTeXForm.md

 The format is compatible with AMS-LaTeX.

-Should work better then the Mathematica `TeXForm` :)
+Should work better than the Mathematica `TeXForm` :)

 ## NCTeXFormSetStarStar {#NCTeXFormSetStarStar}